Benjamin-Bergman/CarDealership/README.md

 # Car Dealership App

 An app to manage cars at a dealership.
 It will automatically save to and load from a file.
+It also manages contracts for sold or leased vehicles.

 ## Setup